 VISION IMPAIRED

-Visitors should be encouraged to self-identify on entry.
+Visitors are encouraged to self-identify on entry.
 Braille information is currently unavailable.

 INFANTS & SMALL CHILDREN

-As part of our family ticket offering, there is a special castle key hunt and lots of activities for children to enjoy in the gardens including our popular Wild Wood Trail and the rotating ‘Dunvegan Pebble’ sculpture in the Walled Garden.
+As part of our great value family ticket offering, there is a special castle key hunt and lots of activities for children to enjoy in the gardens including our popular Wild Wood Trail featuring a playground and the rotating ‘Dunvegan Pebble’ sculpture in the Walled Garden.
 The seal trips are not to be missed, and they are free for children under 5yrs.
 Please ask a member of staff about the family workshops and activities during the school holidays, such as our annual Easter Egg hunt.

 Please note that for safety reasons, pushchairs and baby backpack carriers are not permitted inside the castle.
-Parents carrying infants should take extra care when entering the Dungeon and Medieval Kitchen due to low ceiling heights.
+Parents carrying infants should take extra care when entering the castle dungeon and medieval kitchen due to low ceiling heights.

-Baby changing facilities are available in the car park and cafe.
+Baby changing facilities are available in the car park toilets and the MacLeod Tables Cafe.
 All children under the age of 12 must be supervised by an adult at all times.